jszwec/csvutil/README.md

   <img style="float: right;" src="https://user-images.githubusercontent.com/3941256/33054906-52b4bc08-ce4a-11e7-9651-b70c5a47c921.png"/ width=200>
 </p>

-package csvutil provides fast and idiomatic mapping between CSV and Go values.
+Package csvutil provides fast and idiomatic mapping between CSV and Go values.

+This package does not provide a CSV parser itself, it is based on the Reader and Writer interfaces which are implemented by eg. std csv package.
+This gives a possibility of choosing any other CSV writer or reader which may be more performant.

 Installation
 ------------